The Effect of the Use on the Market or Value of the Copyrighted Work

 Procedure for “Fair Use” Analysis

 The law permits some “fair” uses if a reasoned analysis is conducted and most of the factors weigh in favor of fair use.
 To do an analysis, use the Checklist for Fair Use to determine whether portions of copyrighted works may be used without permission.
 Do this analysis each time you want to determine whether your proposed use of a work is fair.
-Contact the Copyright Licensing Office if you have any questions regarding the overall analysis and use of the checklist.
-You should complete each request on a separate checklist, sign, and date the checklist, attach a copy of the material analyzed for fair use, and if needed, review your analysis with the BYU Copyright Licensing Office.
+Contact Morris Library if you have any questions regarding the overall analysis and use of the checklist.